google/node-sec-roadmap/chapter-5/oversight.md

 ## Background

-JSConformance ([docs][JSConformance]) allows a project team to specify a policy for Closure JavaScript.
+[JSConformance][] allows a project team to specify a policy for Closure JavaScript.
 This policy can encode lessons learned about APIs that are prone to misuse.
 By taking into account type information about arguments and `this`-values it can distinguish problematic patterns like `setTimeout(aString, dt)` from unproblematic ones `setTimeout(aFunction, dt)`.

-TSLint ([project][tslint]) and ESLint ([project][eslint]) both allow custom rules so can be extended as a project or developer community identifies Good and Bad parts of JavaScript for their particular context.
+[TSLint][tslint] and [ESLint][eslint] both allow custom rules so can be extended as a project or developer community identifies Good and Bad parts of JavaScript for their particular context.